 The term “discourse” refers to numerous rhetorical devices used by the authors of the Bible to add emphasis, contrast, and meaning to words.
 One example, used in the example below, is “Thematic Discourse.”

 Discourse devices constitute the substructure of both the OT and NT texts, and understanding them is essential to faithful exegesis.
-The Logos Scholars-in-Residence built a set of resources that cover the entire Hebrew and Greek portions of the Bible.
+Scholars-in-Residence built a set of resources that cover the entire Hebrew and Greek portions of the Bible.
 Every word of the Hebrew Bible and Greek New Testament is tagged with a discourse type.

 Discourse types fall under two main categories:

 - Highlighting devices: the use of individual words or word phrases for a specific rhetorical purpose; two subcategories include forward-pointing devices and thematic highlighting.